QwertyFusion/QwertyFusion/README.md

 </div>
 <br><br>
 <p align="center">
-        All images and GIFs used in this document are original creations by Rishi Banerjee. <br>
+        banner-image.png and cat-jump.gif that are used in this document are original creations by Rishi Banerjee. <br>
         Unauthorized use, reproduction, or distribution is strictly prohibited.
 </p>
 </body>